clinia/useful-scripts/docker/README.md

 # Docker Scripts Setup

-This repository provides custom Docker functions and aliases for common Docker operations.
+This directory provides custom Docker functions and aliases for common Docker operations.
 Follow the instructions below to set up and use these scripts.

 ## Installation